Exlusive premiere: Stephan Duy remix of Marcus Schossow and Corey James’ ‘Times Goes By’

 All I can say is that you keep your eyes and ears open on my social media platforms; there is more content coming up in the future!

 And this isn’t everything.
-Because we wanted to cover everything, so we’ve also made an interview with the Marcus Schossow.
+Because we wanted to cover everything, so we’ve also asked a couple of questions to Marcus Schossow (full interview here).

 Hey Marcus, how are you?
-What are you up to in these days?
+What are you up to these days?